WBQC-LD: Independence

 With the shutdown of UPN and The WB in September 2006 and replacement by The CW (which was initially composed primarily of programs from both predecessor networks), there was a question where the network's affiliation would land in Cincinnati.
 WSTR was the WB affiliate and a full-power station; WBQC was the UPN affiliate, a low-power Class A station with full cable carriage (except for Time Warner Cable's Cincinnati system).
 On March 2, 2006, it was announced that WSTR would affiliate with MyNetworkTV.
-This seemingly opened the door for WBQC to potentially become The CW's Cincinnati affiliate, however on April 19 it was confirmed that the network would be carried on digital subchannel 12.2 of Cincinnati's CBS affiliate WKRC-TV (channel 12).
+This seemingly opened the door for WBQC to potentially become The CW's Cincinnati affiliate; however, on April 19 it was confirmed that the network would be carried on digital subchannel 12.2 of Cincinnati's CBS affiliate WKRC-TV (channel 12).
 As a result of the shuffle, WBQC became an independent station upon the dissolution of UPN in September.

 By July 4, 2006, in a stunt to promote its "Independence Day", UPN network programming was moved out of prime time, and was replaced with marathons, and then a schedule of older off-network dramas and comedies.
 UPN aired early Tuesday to Saturday mornings from 2 to 4 a.m. until its closure.
 The station then changed its logo, which had some elements of the Ohio state flag.
 The same year, WBQC moved from Golf Manor to its newly built studios in Roselawn.

 With the launch of WKRC's "CinCW" digital subchannel, Time Warner Cable dropped WBQC on October 18 to carry WKRC-DT2 full-time on channel 20.
 The CinCW also replaced WBQC on channel 25 on both Insight Communications and DirecTV, which created some confusion to viewers who thought WBQC was the CinCW.
 Insight moved WBQC to digital cable channel 189.
 In 2007, Time Warner Cable Cincinnati experienced a change in management.
 Early the next year, WBQC and Time Warner Cable started discussions for cable carriage.
 However, Time Warner Cable stated it did not have any channels available, either on the analog or digital tier.

 On November 28, 2008, the station adopted the branding "WKRP-TV", drawing on the 1970s CBS sitcom WKRP in Cincinnati.
 According to Elliott Block, general manager and chief engineer for the small station, the move was made to promote the station's move to digital broadcasting.
-Currently, the change reflects only the branding of the station, as its legal callsign remains WBQC-LD.
+The change reflected only the branding of the station, as its legal callsign remained WBQC-LD.

 In November 2010, Cincinnati Bell's local fiber-optic service, FiOptics, began carrying all five of WBQC's subchannels on channels 254 and 270 to 273.
 In January 2011, WBQC replaced its primary subchannel with programming from the Retro Television Network.
+In 2012, the station switched to Cozi TV.